Category: content-middle

 the natural world

-I used the granite circle to represent the natural world which surrounds us and what we do.
+I used the granite circle #99 to represent the natural world which surrounds us.
 I “carved” into the granite ring suggestions of the roots and trees and animals to give a feeling of the natural world that holds us together.
+The two heads #7 represent the source of life.

 For the early settlers and citizens of Hallowell the natural world was crucial to their survival and livelihood.
 They literally carved and cut their lives from the granite quarries, the trees of the forest and the ice and food from the rivers and lakes of the area.